arjunrajlaboratory/dentist2/README.md

 Quick start
 ============
 Change your working directory to the folder containing your scan file (`>>cd('~/path/to/scan/'`).
 If you have multiple scans you wish to analyze with Dentist2, we recommend moving each scan file into separate folders.
-Launch the stitching GUI by typing the following into your console.
+If your scan needs to be stitched, launch the stitching GUI by typing the following into your console.
 ```matlab
 >>h = d2stitchingGUI(scanDimensions, 'scanFileName');
 ```